Custom Edges

 initialize

 Initialize is called when the Edge is being mounted into the DOM.
 You can build visual SVG components and add them to the group using this.addToGroup(element).
 This function is only called once, so any changes in the future must be done through setters.
-Here's Line's initialize function as an example:
+Here's Line'sarrow-up-right initialize function as an example:

 teardown